RAPID RESPONSE ELECTRICAL BICYCLE $12,500

 EMERGENCY RESPONSE AMBUCYCLE $36,000

 The ambucycle is not fitting for every volunteer.
 The ambucar exists for those who need a form of transportation but do not want to or are unable to ride an ambucycle.
-United Hatzalah’s fleet of Ambucars – rapid response licensed emergency response cars fitted with sirens and emergency lights – fill the operational gap between ambulances and Ambucycles, allowing our volunteer medics and personnel to carry all the medical gear found in an ambulance while going about their daily routine in all weather conditions, including rain, which is sometimes problematic for Ambucycles.
+United Hatzalah’s fleet of Ambucars – rapid response licensed emergency response cars fitted with sirens and emergency lights – fill the operational gap between ambulances and Ambucycles.
+This enables our volunteer medics to carry all the medical gear found in an ambulance while going about their daily routine.
 While Ambucycles facilitate the fast arrival of volunteers to the scene, Ambucars ensure the arrival of professional volunteers such as doctors and nurses, who often prefer cars over motorcycles for their daily commute, to provide advanced life saving treatment until the arrival of an ambulance.
 With additional seating and storage, Ambucars allow United Hatzalah’s regional directors, MCI coordinators, and dispatch personnel to carry additional equipment, including mobile dispatch cases, search and rescue (SAR) equipment, reserve medical equipment, and command post tents, which facilitate the setup of fully operational command posts and field hospitals at any location.

 United Hatzalah volunteer medics respond within seconds from the onset of any incident.
 An ambulance is dispatched and races to the scene to help save yet another life.
 It brings a broad array of emergency medical equipment, medicines, and bandages.
 Most importantly, it brings a caring and committed team of medics who will treat, stabilize, and transport the patient to the nearest appropriate medical facility.